KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

     const float player_pos_x{400.0f};
 ```

-Let’s make a `create_player` function which will construct the player entity and return it.
+Create a `create_player` function that constructs the player entity and returns it.

-We retrieve the constants as always.
+Retrieve the constants, as before.

 ```
 // Factory for creating the player